graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### When does the application open?

-The [application](https://graduateclimateconference.github.io/application/) opened on April 15th, 2022.
+The [application](https://graduateclimateconference.github.io/application/) opens on April 10th, 2023.

 ### When does the application close?

-The application will close at 11:59 PM EDT on June 8, 2022. _The original deadline was June 1, 2022._
+The application will close at 11:59 PM EDT on June 7, 2023.

 ### When will I find out if my abstract was accepted?

-Early July, 2022.
+Early July, 2023.

 ### Where will the conference take place?

-GCC 2022 will take place at the Pack Forest Conference Center, located about 1.5 hours south of Seattle, WA in the foothills of Mount Rainier.
+GCC 2023 will take place at the Marine Biological Laboratory, located in Woods Hole, Massachusetts.

 ### How are travel grants issued?